peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * The following deviations involve encoded words under RFC 2047:

- * (a) If a sequence of encoded words decodes to a string with a CTL character (U + 007F, or a character less than U + 0020 and not TAB) after being converted to Unicode, the encoded words are left un-decoded.
+ * (a) If a sequence of encoded words decodes to a string with a CTL character (U+007F, or a character less than U+0020 and not TAB) after being converted to Unicode, the encoded words are left un-decoded.

  * (b) This implementation can decode an encoded word that uses ISO-2022-JP (the only supported encoding that uses code switching) even if the encoded word's payload ends in a different mode from "ASCII mode".
 (Each encoded word still starts in that mode, though.)